Incline Village - Crystal Bay Township Justice Court

 DRESS AND APPEARANCE

 Appropriate attire is required.
-Appearing in Court in tank tops, shorts or cut-offs is prohibited.
+Appearing in Court (either in person or virtually) in tank tops, shorts or cut-offs is prohibited.
 Shirt and shoes are also required.

 It is the mission of Justice Courts to promote and preserve the rule of law and protection of property rights by providing a fair, independent, and impartial forum for the peaceful resolution of legal conflicts according to the law.
 Further, it is the mission of Justice Courts to provide judicial services in such a manner as to: 1) promote access to justice; 2) adjudicate cases in an expeditious and timely manner; 3) utilize public resources efficiently and effectively such that it demonstrates accountability and engenders public trust and confidence; and 4) promote an understanding of the Courts as a vital component of the tripartite system of government, independent of and co-equal to the Legislative and Executive branches.